northeast-kansas-library-system/next.training/source/cronjobs/cronjobs.rst

    "6:52 p.m.","6:52 a.m."
    "",""

-We have a cron-job running on the server that re-builds the requests pick-list at regular intervals.
+We have a cron-job running on the server that re-builds the holds queue at regular intervals.

-The purpose of this script for Next Search Catalog is to regenerate the pick-list at 1 hour intervals in the mornings and at 2 hour intervals in the afternoon so that requests for materials are spread amongst the libraries randomly.
+The purpose of this script for Next Search Catalog is to regenerate the pick-list at 1 hour intervals in the mornings and at 2 hour intervals in the afternoon so that requests for materials are spread amongst the libraries randomly and the holds queue is regenerated just before the beginning of the hour.
+This way, if staff print their library's holds report on the hour between 8:00 a.m. and 11:00 a.m., the report will be up-to-date.

+The holds queue is randomized based on the following factors:

+#.
+The holds queue is only randomized if multiple copies are available.
+#.
+If an item is available at the request's pickup location that copy will always be assigned to fill the request regardless of the availability of any other copies.

 The settings for this cron-job are: